How to create an opposition video report

 WATCHING THE GAME

-Assuming you have the match video downloaded you can now code the game using whatever software platform’s available to you.
+Assuming you have the match video downloaded you can now code the game using whatever software platform is available to you.

 I use Nacsport.
 But Longomatch is a good affordable alternative.
 You can also use pen and paper to note times things happening in the game.